gconsigli/ai-watermarking/README.md

 ## Acknowledgments

-I wanted to give a special thank you to @sdathath and Pushmeet Kohli who helped me better understand how SynthID works as I continue exploring it for my focus on Artificial Intelligence at The Knowledge Society!
+I wanted to give a special thanks to @sdathath and Pushmeet Kohli who helped me better understand how SynthID works as I continue exploring it for my focus on Artificial Intelligence at The Knowledge Society!